DC801/BM-Badge/SD_Card/MAGE/README.md

 This property can be any of the following:
 1. [`%PLAYER%`](#relative-entity-references), which refers to the player entity
 2. [`%SELF%`](#relative-entity-references), which refers to the entity running the script
-3. the **given name** of an entity
+3. the **given name** of an entity (no percent signs)

-If the referenced entity is a [character entity](#character-entity-entity_type), the [MGE encoder](#mge-encoder) will use [`entity_types.json`](#entity_typesjson) to automatically determine the portrait image and the name for the dialog label.
+The MGE will use the referenced entity's [relative name](#relative-entity-names) for the dialog label automatically.

-You cannot use [relative entity names](#relative-entity-names) for this property.
-(If you do, the [encoder](#mge-encoder) will give you a message in the vein of "No entity named `%Helga%` found on map `default`!")
+> For the `entity` property, you must not use percent signs to refer to entities.
+If you do, the [encoder](#mge-encoder) will give you a message in the vein of "No entity named `%Helga%` found on map `default`!"
+>
+> If you don't wnat to use an entity's [relative entity name](#relative-entity-names) in the dialog label, you must use the `name` property.

+If the referenced entity is a [character entity](#character-entity-entity_type), the [MGE encoder](#mge-encoder) will use [`entity_types.json`](#entity_typesjson) to automatically determine the portrait image.

 ### `name`

 Optional.
-This is the string the dialog box displays for its label, and if included, it will override any names inherited from `entity` above, if any.
+This is the string the dialog box displays for its label, and if included, it will override any names inherited from `entity` above.

 This property can be any of the following:
-1. an abritraty ASCII string up to 12 characters long
-2. [`%PLAYER%`](#relative-entity-references), which refers to the player entity
+1. [`%PLAYER%`](#relative-entity-references), which refers to the player entity
-3. [`%SELF%`](#relative-entity-references), which refers to the entity running the script
+2. [`%SELF%`](#relative-entity-references), which refers to the entity running the script
-4. the given name of an entity
+3. an abritraty ASCII string up to 12 characters long
-5. the [relative name](#relative-entity-names) of an entity, which is the entity's given name enclosed in percent signs: `%[Entity Name]%`
+4. the [relative name](#relative-entity-names) of an entity, which is the entity's given name enclosed in percent signs: `%[Entity Name]%`

-[4] and [5] will appear to behave the same in most cases, but [5] will allow inherited dialog labels to reflect the entity's name as it currently exists in RAM and not the name it was originally asigned.
+If you use the entity's given name without percent signs, it will behave as a static string [3].
+This will appear to behave the same as [4] in most cases, but [4] will allow inherited dialog labels to reflect the entity's name as it currently exists in RAM and not the name it was originally assigned.

 The dialog label itself is not optional, so failing to provide either `entity` or `name` will result in errant behavior.

 ### `portrait`

 Optional.
-This is the name of the portrait defined in [`portraits.JSON`](#portraitsjson) you want to use for the dialog, and will override any portraits inherited from `entity` above.
+This is the name of the portrait defined in [`portraits.json`](#portraitsjson) you want to use for the dialog, and will override any portraits inherited from `entity` above.

-If the dialog cannot find a portrait to use (either via this property or the `entity` property above) the dialog will display no portrait box.
+If the dialog cannot find a portrait to use (either via `portrait` or `entity`), then the dialog will display no portrait box.

 ### `border_tileset`